iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.1/report.md

 > Basic and unreliable<br> :date: __2021-01-20 09:49:48__

 > They are liars and protecting the big corporations helping them make a lot of money<br> :date: __2021-01-18 20:38:27__

-> Stopped checking in the background, So what is the point in the install now?
-Now they removed your ability to see the checks it made...this is awful.<br> :date: __2021-01-18 18:57:59__

-> Exposure notification has not been updated since the 8th of December.
-This is the 31st at time of writing.
-I assume for 23 days i have had no protection from this app.
-Seems absolutely pointless.
-The latest update has removed the time stamp of the last exposure notification so it is now impossible to know if this app actually even works as it should.
-There has been no reply from the developer, so i have to assume it does not, deleted.<br> :date: __2021-01-18 12:37:15__

-> I download all updates but app is not checking for exposure.<br> :date: __2021-01-17 12:33:38__

-> The app has stopped performing checks.
-Go into your phone's settings, find and check your Covid Exposure Notifications section, and make sure your app is making checks.
-Mine hasn't done any in at least 2 weeks, probably much longer.
-Asked a friend with a totally different model of phone to check theirs - same issue.
-I emailed the app developers a week ago, no reply.
-Looks like I'm not the only one judging by these reviews either.
-Edit:16/01 still not working.
-Just gonna delete this app til fixed<br> :date: __2021-01-16 13:25:52__

-> Started using the app but I cannot input a test code?<br> :date: __2021-01-15 08:57:35__